$\frac{1}{2}$-derivations of Lie algebras and transposed Poisson algebras: -derivations of Witt type algebras and transposed Poisson algebras

-It is easy to see, that
+It is easy to see that

-It follows that, the subalgebra generated by $\{ \varphi_{+},\varphi_{0}, \varphi_{-} \}$ coincides with the algebra of $\frac{1}{2}$-derivations of the Witt algebra $\mathfrak L.$ Now we have that the algebra of $\frac{1}{2}$-derivations of $\mathfrak L$ is isomorphic to $\mathcal L.$ \end{proof}
+It follows that the subalgebra generated by $\{ \varphi_{+},\varphi_{0}, \varphi_{-} \}$ coincides with the algebra of $\frac{1}{2}$-derivations of the Witt algebra $\mathfrak L.$ Now we have that the algebra of $\frac{1}{2}$-derivations of $\mathfrak L$ is isomorphic to $\mathcal L.$ \end{proof}

 \begin{theorem} Let $(\mathfrak{L}, \cdot, [\;,\;])$ be a transposed Poisson algebra structure defined on the Witt algebra $(\mathfrak{L}, [\;,\;])$.
-Then $(\mathfrak{L}, \cdot, [\;,\;])$ is not Poisson algebra and $(\mathfrak{L}, \cdot)$ is simple and it is a mutation of the algebra of Laurent polynomials.
+Then $(\mathfrak{L}, \cdot, [\;,\;])$ is not Poisson algebra and $(\mathfrak{L}, \cdot)$ is a mutation of the algebra of Laurent polynomials.
 On the other hand, every mutation of the algebra of Laurent polynomials gives a transposed Poisson algebra structure with the Lie part isomorphic to the Witt algebra.

 \end{theorem}

 \begin{proof} We aim to describe the multiplication $\cdot.$ By Lemma \ref{glavlem}, for every element $e_n$ there is a related $\frac{1}{2}$-derivation $\varphi_n$ of $(\mathfrak{L}, [\;,\;]),$ such that $\varphi_j(e_i)=e_i \cdot e_j = \varphi_i(e_j),$ where $\varphi_i(e_j)= \sum \limits_{k \in {\mathbb Z}} \alpha_{i,k} e_{j+k}.$ Hence,